Courtland, Virginia: History

 In 1749, the European settlers formed Southampton County from Isle of Wight County, using the Blackwater River as the dividing line.
 In 1751, the county built a clerk's office, pillory, and prison on the eastern bank of the Nottoway River in the geographic center of Southampton.
 A courthouse was added to the complex in 1752.

 A town grew around the courthouse and became a courthouse village and minor market center.
 The courthouse burned in 1767 and was replaced in 1768.
 The town was incorporated as the Town Jerusalem by the Virginia General Assembly in 1791.
 Jerusalem was Southampton County's only town through the 18th century.
 Eight trustees divided the town's ten acres (40,000 m2) into half-acre lots alongside the courthouse on land owned by Joseph Scott and William Scott.
 The trustees created two streets—Main Street and the eastern end of Court Street.
-The trustees acutions the lots with the requirement of adding a building within five years.
+The trustees auctioned the lots with the requirement of adding a building within five years.

 Henry Adams and Thomas Hunts purchased Lot 18 and built a house in 1796; they applied for a license to operate an ordinary there in 1797.
 Located across Main Street from the courthouse, the tavern offered a good view of the executions across the street, behind the jail's fence.
 A new courthouse was built in 1798.